Bardobrave/Graph.js/README.md

 			<td>unitDateX</td>
 			<td>"days"</td>
 			<td>string</td>
-			<td>A string that determines, when the X axis representates dates, which will be the unit used to measure data.</td>
+			<td>A string that determines, when the X axis representates dates, which will be the unit used to measure data.
+It accept the following values: "seconds", "minutes", "hours", "days", "months" and "years".</td>
 		</tr>
 		<tr>
 			<td>unitDateY</td>
 			<td>"days"</td>
 			<td>string</td>
-			<td>A string that determines, when the Y axis representates dates, which will be the unit used to measure data.</td>
+			<td>A string that determines, when the Y axis representates dates, which will be the unit used to measure data.
+It accept the following values: "seconds", "minutes", "hours", "days", "months" and "years".</td>
 		</tr>
 		<tr>
 			<td>unitStepX</td>